Starting a Foundation

 Having an attorney who understands the tax-exempt and charitable foundation law is critical to starting a foundation.
 Connect with local legal counsel through your local or state bar association or the American Bar Association.

-Membership in Council on Foundations
+Membership in the Council on Foundations

 Trust or corporation?